Affiliate links on Android Authority may earn us a commission. Learn more.

 Unblock websites on school Chromebook using a VPN

 A Virtual Private Network works as an intermediary between your device and the internet.
 It routes internet data through another server, which can keep your internet traffic private and unblock websites on school Chromebook devices.
-We have a post to teach you what a VPN is, if you need more help understanding the concept.

 Use a proxy server to unblock websites on school Chromebook

 Proxy servers work much like VPNs, the only difference being that traffic isn’t encrypted with proxy servers.
-We have a Proxy vs VPN comparison if you want to investigate how these technologies differ.

 Similarly to VPNs, you will need to find a proxy server provider first.
 We don’t have a list of the best proxy server providers because we believe using a VPN is better, as it is inherently more secure and offers the same benefits.
 We like SmartProxy, but there are plenty of other options just a Google search away.